SAFEHR-data/PIXL/orthanc/orthanc-raw/README.md

 ![Orthanc Raw Web interface](../assets/orthanc-raw-web.png)

 ### Step 4
-From the interface, you can view data stored on the instance or perform Query/Retrieves against PACS for debugging purposes.
+From the interface, you can view data stored on the instance or perform Query/Retrieves against VNA for debugging purposes.
 Similarly you can target the instance over DIMSE on port `XXXX`.

 ## Step 5
 The advanced user interface can be found at `http://localhost:YYYY/ui/app/`.
 This can be used to check connectivity to the other modalities and the running configuration.